armijnhemel/binaryanalysis-ng/doc/fileformats/zip.md

 The tools mentioned above are not the only ones that behave differently.
 Because ZIP is such a widely supported format it is likely that there are many tools that are implementing unpacking behaviour differently, which potentially gives bad actors an opportunity.
-In fact, a few years [malware][1] was discovered that tried to take advantage of this to smuggle malicious files past security scanners.
+In fact, a few years ago [malware][1] was discovered that tried to take advantage of this to smuggle malicious files past security scanners.

-These examples show that even small changes using valid ZIP files can have an impact.
-In the ZIP file format there are many places where the specifications aren't clear or where implementations do not follow the specifications, which can lead to edge cases, unclarities and possibly crashes or exploits.
+These examples show that even very straightforward uses with valid ZIP files can confuse unpackers and lead to different results when using different unpackers.
+In the ZIP file format specification there are more places where the specification isn't clear.
+Sometimes the specifications are clear, but implementations do not follow the specifications or make assumptions that are not made in the specifications, which can lead to edge cases, unclarities and possibly crashes or exploits.

 # ZIP file internals